 When we truly prepare for the coming of Christ, He fills us

-a glorious choir of God’s angelic host.
+and a glorious choir of God’s angelic host.
 He left the presence of the Father to

 dwell among us—Immanuel.
 The first Advent has come, fulfilling all that

 the Old Covenant promised.
+Prepare for His second Advent and be ready.

-Today begins the Advent season celebrating that fulfilled
+Today begins the Advent season, celebrating that fulfilled

 promise, with the lighting of the first candle—the ‘hope’ or ‘prophecy’ candle.

-promise that dripped like honey off the lips of our Savior, His prophetic
+We hope in His coming, the promise that dripped like honey off the lips of our

-promise that He will return.
+Savior, of His return.
 He came once; He shall come again.

 It is good to give thanks to the Lord and to sing praises